 |National ownership and programme management (10% of overall score)||6|

-- Colombia should engage more positively and collaboratively with civilian operators and task them in a manner that ensures the best use of resources and prioritises the highest impact areas in response to humanitarian, community, and development needs.
+- Colombia should task all operators in a manner that ensures the best use of resources by geographically clustering task assignments and should prioritise the highest impact areas in response to humanitarian, community, and development needs.

-- Colombia should provide an updated work plan through to 2025, taking into account the impact of the COVID-19 outbreak and including realistic targets for land release.
+- Colombia should provide an updated work plan through to 2025, in light of the impact of the COVID-19 outbreak and including realistic targets for land release with current demining capacity.

 - Colombia should provide more detailed information on how it will mainstream gender and diversity considerations in its mine action programme, including with targets and timeframes.

 Click here to download the "Clearing the Mines 2021" report for Colombia.